mit-ll/spacegym-kspdg/src/kspdg/lbg1/README.md

 ## Initial Orbit Environment Identifiers

-+ ID `i1`: Lady and Guard are in the same cicrular orbit with Guard ~500m prograde of the Lady.
++ ID `i1`: Lady and Guard are in the same cicrular orbit with Guard ~600m prograde of the Lady.
 The Bandit is in an elliptical orbit with an upcoming tangential conjunction at apoapsis with the Lady spacecraft
++ ID `i2`: Lady, Bandit, and Guard are all in the same circular orbit.
+Guard is in between Lady and Bandit with Guard ~600m retrograde of lady and Bandit ~2000m retrograde of Guard

 ## Evaluation Criteria